vidyavinobha/Intermediate-SQL-commands-executed-on-Oracle-Apex-database/README.md

 # SQL
-Basic and Intermediate SQL commands executed on Oracle Apex database
+This document contains some basic and intermediate SQL commands executed on Oracle Apex database.
+Usage of Aggregate functions, Group By, Order By